YaokunLin/ActuaryProgrammer/CLOUD_FUNCTION_README.md

 > **NOTE**
 >
-> As we roll out, we'll need to repeat these terraform steps for those environments.
+> As we roll out, we'll need to repeat these terraform steps for other environments.

 First, let's start by creating our Pub/Sub topic in [the appropriate terraform file](https://github.com/peerlogictech/infrastructure/commit/e9b95cc5764f6f31a6666050a450a932457a3674):